tylertitsworth/5th-age-srd/Classes/Occultist.md

 ##### Adventurer Feat

-Add your Wisdom modifier to the amount healed, twice at 5th level, and thrice at 8th).
+Add your Wisdom modifier to the amount healed, twice at champion tier, and thrice at epic tier).

 ##### Champion Feat